stephanemora/azure-docs.fr-fr/articles/machine-learning/algorithm-module-reference/machine-learning-module-error-codes.md

     + Check whether your code loads required libraries that are not loaded by default.
     + Check whether the required packages are the correct version.
     + Make sure that any dataset that you want to output is converted to a data frame.
-4. Resubmit the experiment.
+4. Resubmit the pipeline.

  <!--
 > [!NOTE]
-> These topics contains examples of R code that you can use, as well as links to experiments in the [Cortana Intelligence Gallery](https://gallery.cortanaintelligence.com) that use R script.
+> These topics contains examples of R code that you can use, as well as links to pipelines in the [Cortana Intelligence Gallery](https://gallery.cortanaintelligence.com) that use R script.
 > + [Execute R Script](execute-r-script.md)
 > + [Create R Model](create-r-model.md)
 -->